The 100% energy transition is a generational task for our society.

 The goal of the research project is to realize a holistic solution approach for sustainable electric charging infrastructure based on a data-driven concept.

-The project goal is also to create a freely available data and tool basis for the planning and optimization of fast charging infrastructures.
+The project goal is also to create a freely available data and tool foundation for planning and optimizing fast charging infrastructures.
 Here, regional renewable energy is integrated with sustainable energy storage in a common concept for charging infrastructures.
-In addition, a concept and framework for an intelligent bidirectional use of electric vehicle storage will be created.
+In addition, a concept and framework for intelligent bidirectional use of electric vehicle storage is being developed.

 Project Objectives: